maxnachlinger/redux-websocket-example/README.md

 The app runs at [http://localhost:3000](http://localhost:3000)

 ### TODO
-- Add CSS - probably via [Radium](https://github.com/FormidableLabs/radium) - dear God the UI is awful :)
+- Add CSS - dear God the UI is awful :)
 - Extract vendor code into it's own bundle (Webpack fun)
 - Make a prod webpack build.
 This is a rather low priority as no one should ever use this in production :)